kimkulling/openddl-parser/README.md

 The node instance called root contains the data.

-All data lists are organized as intrinsic linked lists.
+All data lists are organized as linked lists.